NRCHKB/NRCHKB.github.io/content/wiki/nodes/topic/index.md

 The Topic serves two purposes:
 - at the entrance to the HomeKit node, it allows messages to be filtered.
-- at the exit of the HomeKit node, it identifies the message.
+- at the exit of the HomeKit node, it identifies where the message came from.

 ## When to use it